Walk-in Advising Hours

 Lee Seedorff, Senior Associate Director | email@example.com

 Reporting to the Assistant Provost for International Programs, Lee has day-to-day administrative oversight of ISSS.
-She sets advising policies and procedures, interprets and applies federal regulations and other immigration guidelines, oversees the ISSS budget, works closely with University of Iowa administration and other programs regarding international issues, and manages scholarships and financial aid for international students.
-She served as Regulatory Ombudsperson for Region IV of NAFSA: Association of International Educators, liaising with schools in the region and the Department of Homeland Security/Department of State.
-She was also involved with NAFSA for a number of years providing training for advisors new to the field.
-Lee has a B.A. in Anthropology and South Asian Religions, a Master’s in Social Work, has studied in India and St. Lucia, and spent time in Mexico, Canada, Thailand, and Singapore.
+She sets advising policies and procedures, interprets and applies federal regulations and other immigration guidelines, oversees the ISSS budget, and works closely with University of Iowa administration and other programs regarding internationalization issues.
+Lee has considerable experience providing intercultural training and programming for students, staff, and faculty including use of the Intercultural Development Inventory.
+A member of ISSS since 1999, she served as Regulatory Ombudsperson for Region IV of NAFSA: Association of International Educators, liaising with schools in the region and the Department of Homeland Security/Department of State.
+She was also involved with NAFSA for a number of years providing training for advisors new to the field, and currently serves as the Region IV International Education Leadership Rep. As a result of her long-term expertise in F and J regulations, she has provided expert witness opinions in legal cases and is awaiting publication of an article co-authored with Amanda McFadden from the Pomerantz Career Center, scheduled to appear in New Directions for Student Services in 2017.
+Lee spent two years on the UI Family Issues Charter Committee, serving one of those years as chair.
+Lee has a B.A. with double majors in Anthropology and South Asian Religions, a minor in Sanskrit Language and Literature, and a Master of Social Work, all from the University of Iowa.
+She has studied in India and St. Lucia, and spent time in Mexico, Canada, Thailand, and Singapore.
 She has studied the Spanish, Hindi, Urdu, and Sanskrit languages, and made less successful attempts to learn Chinese (Mandarin) and German.

 Michael Bortscheller, Assistant Director | firstname.lastname@example.org